 access to information, informed consent and respect for your choices

 access to healthcare and the highest attainable level of health

 How do things go wrong?

 Pregnancy, birth and postpartum are highly complex periods in a woman's life, with many moving parts that she can't always control.
 However, one thing she should be able to rely on is the unconditional support of her maternity care team.

 As a result, some women reluctantly undergo treatments or procedures that they do not want or feel unsure about.
 Sadly, they can live to regret this.
-Other women may be seeking care options that are withheld from them, leading to outcomes they didn't want either.
+Some women are overtly bullied into certain procedures.
+Other women still may be seeking care options that are withheld from them, leading to outcomes they didn't want either.

 What can I do about it?

 Fortunately there are ways to address your concerns.
 You can:

 get the care you want (if you're pregnant), or

 have the opportunity to have the system changed so that what you experienced doesn't happen again (after birth), or